angelacorte/fieldVMC/README.md

 The project uses [Gradle](https://gradle.org) as a build tool, and all the project dependencies are listed in the `gradle\libs.versions.toml` file.

 ### Limitations

-- The experiments run in "batch mode" generate a lot of data, and the simulation may take a long time to finish (up to several hours) even with high performance computers.
+- The experiments run in "batch mode" generate a lot of data, and the simulation may take a long time to finish (up to several hours) even with high-performance computers.
-    We suggest to run the experiments in "graphic mode" to have a better understanding of the simulation;
+    We suggest running the experiments in "graphic mode" to have a better understanding of the simulation;
 - On different monitor types with different resolutions, the graphical interface could appear a bit different;
 - For GUI interpretation, please refer to the [Simulation Graphical Interface](#simulation-graphical-interface) section.